devlinx9/muon-ssh/README.md

 - Large log file viewer
 - And much more

 Muon SSH eliminates the need for server-side installations, as it operates entirely over SSH from your local machine.
-It is compatible with Linux and Windows and has been tested on various Linux/UNIX servers, including Ubuntu, CentOS, RHEL, OpenSUSE, FreeBSD, OpenBSD, NetBSD, and HP-UX.
+It is compatible with Linux, Mac and Windows and has been tested on various Linux/UNIX servers, including Ubuntu, CentOS, RHEL, OpenSUSE, FreeBSD, OpenBSD, NetBSD, and HP-UX.

 ---